[PDF] Quantitative Models For Supply Chain Management - eBooks Review

 Publisher: PHI Learning Pvt.
 Ltd.

-Quantitative Models In Operations And Supply Chain Management written by SRINIVASAN, G. and has been published by PHI Learning Pvt.
-Ltd. this book supported file pdf, txt, epub, kindle and other format this book has been release on 2017-11-01 with Business & Economics categories.
+Quantitative Models In Operations And Supply Chian Management 1 E written by G. Srinivasan and has been published by PHI Learning Pvt.
+Ltd. this book supported file pdf, txt, epub, kindle and other format this book has been release on 2010 with Inventory control categories.

-The thoroughly revised and updated book, now in its second edition, continues to present a comprehensive view of the concepts and applications of various quantitative models used in the study of operations and supply chain management.
 It provides a complete account of location and layout models, production planning models, production control models, cycle inventory models, safety stock models and transportation models.
 A separate chapter on real-life situations provides the user with the knowledge of specific areas where the models have been applied in decision-making processes.
 The various techniques to solve operations and supply chain management problems are also discussed.
-The text is supported by a large number of illustrative examples, exercises and review questions to reinforce the students’ understanding of the subject matter.
-Designed as a textbook for the students of mechanical and industrial engineering, the book would also be useful to postgraduate students of management.
-NEW TO THE SECOND EDITION • Two new chapters on ‘Production Control—Additional Approaches’ (Chapter 6) and ‘Materials Planning and Lot Sizing’ (Chapter 8) • Forecasting and Aggregate Planning are described in two separate chapters • Each chapter includes new sections, additional examples, illustrations, short questions and exercises • Provides solutions to the exercises
+The text is supported by a large number of illustrative examples, exercises and review questions to reinforce the students understanding of the subject matter.
+Besides students of Mechanical and Industrial Engineering, the book would also be useful to postgraduate students of Management.

 Quantitative Models For Reverse Logistics